translit(optional)Specifies the transliteration technique used.

 the funding but do not necessarily take intellectual responsibility.

-listA formatting element that contains a series of items separated from one another and
+<list>A formatting element that contains a series of items separated from one another and

 arranged in a linear, often vertical, sequence.

 using quotation marks or a similar method.
-Use quote for block-level
+Use <quote> for block-level

 quotations.

-quote(quoted material) – Contains a paragraph-like block of text attributed to an external
+<quote>Contains a paragraph-like block of text attributed to an external

 source, normally set off from the surrounding text by spacing or other typographic